dmbarbour/wikilon/docs/CommandLine.md

 But this half baked solution isn't acceptable.
 Until I have some better ideas, syntactic support for named variables will need to wait.

-*Note:* AO introduces a potential complicating concern for named variables: we have *substructural types*, values that cannot be copied or cannot be dropped.
-For these, we effectively need 'move' semantics instead of 'copy' semantics.
-It seems feasible, however, for Claw syntax to simply optimize the last use of a named variable to a 'move'.
+*Aside:* Despite potential utility, I have doubts about named local variables.
+They hinder refactoring because we cannot move a subprogram containing a variable name.
+They're also a bit more complicated in presence of substructural types, though I suppose we could specialize the *last use* of each variable to use move semantics rather than copy.
+I wonder if users would be better served by an EDSL for math.

 ### Qualified Namespaces

-Limiting ourselves to a single namespace has some advantages: it limits how much context a reader needs to understand the code, and it discourages namespace boiler-plate (e.g. import lists).
-However, support for multiple namespaces could be convenient for modeling conventional module systems, or integrating hierarchical names.
+Constraining users to a single namespace per volume of code encourages a relatively flat namespace and prevents boiler-plate import lists.
+These are nice properties, so I'm reluctant to support qualified namespaces.
+However, the potential tweak to support them is trivial:

-We write `#f/foo:` after which `f/word` expands to `foo:word`.
-Our namespace attribute would desugar to `[{&_foo:_f}]%`.
-When rendering words with multiple options, we can heuristically favor the shortest render.
-Qualified namespaces would alleviate the burden of working with large prefixes or mixing content from multiple namespaces.
+For multiple namespaces, we could write `#f/foo:` after which `f/word` expands to `foo:word`.
+Our namespace attribute would simply desugar to `[{&_foo:_f}]%`.
+When rendering words with multiple valid render options, we heuristically favor the shortest render (with `\{%word}` as a last resort).
+Qualified namespaces would more closely match conventional programming practices, where we tend to have a large list of imports at the top of a large page of code.

-*Idea:* In a visual editor, qualified namespaces could support coloring of words, e.g. with `red/foo` being presented as `foo` colored red.
-Or using a stylesheet to achieve the same with more semantic naming.